|

 Large-scale distributed applications often require data to be

-others.
+the others.
 This is most efficiently handled by multicast.
-Unfortunately,

-multicast in the Internet suffers from many problems, several of which
+Unfortunately, multicast in the Internet suffers from many problems,

 One of the foremost problems is the unreliability of the Internet